libuv/libuv/docs/src/guide/threads.rst

 .. note::

-    Mutexes on linux support attributes for a recursive mutex, but the API is not exposed via libuv.
+    Mutexes on windows ignore the flags argument and are always recursive.

 Locks
 ~~~~~